YouEmpowered Inc.

 Chloe Giglio

-Chloe is a high school student and cancer advocate.
+Chloe is a junior at McLean High School and a cancer advocate.
 Inspired by her personal journey as a bone marrow donor to her mother during her battle with leukemia, she witnessed both the emotional toll of cancer and the lifesaving role of medical literacy.
 Determined to make a difference, Chloe founded YouEmpowered, a platform that demystifies cancer care, empowers families with accessible information, and amplifies the patient voice.
 She also serves as a legislative ambassador for the American Cancer Society CAN and a Junior Leadership Team member of Blood Cancer United (previously the Leukemia & Lymphoma Society).

-Beyond advocacy, Chloe is a 2025 Regeneron ISEF Grand Prize winner for her immunotherapy research, a patient-facing volunteer at ProHealth Medical Center working under physician guidance, and a research intern at the Georgetown University Lombardi Comprehensive Cancer Center.
+Beyond advocacy, Chloe is a 2025 Regeneron ISEF Grand Prize winner for her immunotherapy research, a research intern at the Georgetown University Lombardi Comprehensive Cancer Center, and a clinical volunteer working with physicians.
 She hopes to bridge her passion for science with policy advocacy, strengthening the patient voice, and advancing healthcare access.

 Raghav Kuruba

-Raghav is a high school student and a neuroscience researcher.
+Raghav is a junior at McLean High School and a neuroscience researcher.
 Inspired by his aunt’s battle against cancer, Raghav became passionate about understanding the science behind chronic illness and advancing health equity.
 This commitment has driven him to advocate for blood cancer patients with Blood Cancer United (previously the Leukemia and Lymphoma Society).
 He has conducted research through Johns Hopkins University, where he evaluated the strengths and limitations of new ADHD treatments.
 Currently, he is conducting a research project on spinal disorders.

 Beyond research, Raghav works directly with patients as a veterinary intern.
 Through YouEmpowered, Raghav hopes to use his experience and voice to connect medicine, empathy, and advocacy, ensuring that research makes a meaningful impact on patients and families.